ericflynny/cocotb-demo/README.md

 - If on Debian/Ubuntu, run `sudo apt-get install ghdl`
 - If on Fedora/CentOS, run `sudo yum install ghdl`
 - If on Arch Linux, run `sudo pacman -S ghdl`

-NOTE: Run `ghdl --version` to verify successfull installation
+* Run `ghdl --version` to verify successfull installation

-# TODO: Add gtkwave install instructions
+## GTKWave install instructions
+Follow this link for instructions on installing GTKWave https://gtkwave.sourceforge.net

-## Running tests
+# Running tests
 With the virtual environment active and Questa installed with a license setup, one can now run the software.
 1. Open a terminal in cocotb-demo
 2. Run `python cocotb_runner.py`.
 3. When prompted with test groups, enter the corresponding number to the desired test group to run
 4. When prompted with tests, enter the corresponding number for the desired test to run, or enter `a` to run all tests

+NOTE: Waveforms can be viewed via GTKWave after a completed test run (Does not need to pass)